close

 Research

-The Chair Müller-Chen researches in the field of national and international private law, art law as well as comparative with a practical perspective.
+The Chair Müller-Chen researches in the field of national and international private law, art law as well as comparative law with a practical perspective.
 The result of this research is a large number of publications in recent years.
 In addition, Prof. Müller-Chen is active in executive education.

 Current research projects of the chair: